 Help Johnson Creek Watershed Council document the distribution of dragonfly and damselfly species by participating in this year’s community science programs!
 Learn more here.

 Visit our iNaturalist page to check out the various species we have observed!

 When talking about dragonflies and damselflies, we often just say “dragonflies” for shorthand.
 But this leaves out the poor damselflies, which are closely related.
 It’s actually pretty easy to tell the two apart!
 Just look at three key features- their eyes, body, and wings.

 Dragonflies and damselflies are a bit like cousins, and you can talk about both by using the special word odonate.

 Odontos is a Greek word for tooth.
 Odonates are carnivorous as nymphs and adults, and the nymphs are characterized by toothed mandibles (jaws) at the end of a long, extendable mouth part.
-Adults have very large eyes; two pairs of transparent wings; and long, slender bodies.
-Both dragonflies and damselflies have an aquatic nymph, or larval, stage; they spend most of their lives (1-6 years) in this stage.
-They then undergo metamorphosis and emerge from the water as winged adults, mating, laying eggs, and dying soon afterwards.

 Survey methods were developed by Celeste A. Searles Mazzacano of CASM Environmental.
 Celeste was our entomologist extraordinaire and scientific advisor on this project.